-The Jusoor Summer Volunteer Program in Lebanon gives young adults from all around the world the chance to volunteer at Jusoor’s educational centers in Lebanon.
-It offers a life changing experience and raises awareness about the situation in which Syrian refugee children in Lebanon are living.
-Designed as an educational ‘summer camp’, the program aims at providing new and engaging learning experiences for the students in our educational center.
-Boosting the children’s self-confidence, psychological well-being and self-expression skills, the program provides entertainment and educational activities that are full of fun, happiness and positive energy for all participants.
+The Jusoor Summer Volunteer Program in Lebanon gives young adults from around the world the chance to volunteer at Jusoor’s educational centers in Lebanon.
+It offers a life-changing experience and raises awareness about the plight of Syrian refugee children in Lebanon.
+Designed as an educational ‘summer camp’, the program aims to provide new and engaging learning experiences for the children at our educational centers.
+The program aims to boost the children’s self-confidence and psychological well-being and provide holistic and inspiring educational activities.

-In this program’s fourth cycle in 2017, participating volunteers will help us:
+In this program’s seventh cycle in 2020, participating volunteers will help us:

-Volunteers are required to apply with a project or activity in mind.
-These projects might include a final outcome like an art show, science exhibit, or theatre play, they might involve training the students in an area like yoga, or sport.
+Volunteers are required to apply with a particular project or activity in mind.
+These projects might include a final outcome like an art show, science exhibit, or theatre play, or they might involve training the students in a specific area like yoga or sport.

-The volunteers get to learn first-hand about the refugee crisis and education in emergencies.
-They work along other enthusiastic individuals who share the same passion to help others.
-There are ample opportunities for practicing Arabic, designing and implementing educational activities, getting to know Syrian and Lebanese teachers, and learning about diverse regions and communities in Lebanon.
+Jusoor summer volunteers get to learn first-hand about the refugee crisis and education in emergencies.
+They work alongside other enthusiastic individuals who share the same passion to help others.
+There are ample opportunities for practicing Arabic, designing and implementing educational activities, getting to know Syrian and Lebanese teachers, and learning about the diverse regions and communities in Lebanon.

 The children are between the ages of 6-12 years old.
-The centers’ primary goal during the formal school year is to provide remedial primary education so that these students can enter the formal Lebanese public schools and succeed there.
-The Summer Volunteer Program provides a ‘summer camp’ experience that constitutes a key opportunity these children have to participate in extracurricular activities.
+The centers’ primary goal during the school year is to provide remedial primary education so that students can successfully transition into the formal Lebanese public school system.
+The Summer Volunteer Program provides a ‘summer camp’ experience that constitutes a key opportunity for children to participate in extracurricular activities.

 At the centers, the volunteers will run activities for five days a week for a period of 3 weeks, and each will be paired with an Arabic-speaking Syrian or Lebanese teacher or volunteer.